Frequently asked questions

 Why should I register in Yandex.Webmaster?

 Yandex.Webmaster lists pages where Yandex detected malicious code, indicates the antivirus verdict for each page and shows infection chains.
-You can request a recheck in Yandex.Webmaster to speed up the removal of the threat warning in the search results.
+You can request a recheck in Yandex.Webmaster to speed up the removal of the threat warning in search results.

 The site data is available only to the site owner and trusted persons.
 You have to register and confirm site management rights.